ankumar/architecture/Patterns/Technical Leadership.md

 ## Perspectives

+I was in JROTC in high school, and we were taught the [USMC leadership principles & traits](https://www.tecom.marines.mil/Portals/120/Docs/Student%20Materials/CREST%20Manual/RP0103.pdf).
+I've found them to be a helpful north star throughout my life.

 Interesting set of leadership principles I transcribed during [a podcast](https://jockopodcast.com/2017/08/09/87-how-to-act-as-a-leader-importance-of-the-warrior-culture-and-in-leadership-the-clay-pigeons-of-st-lo/).
 I loved them and wanted to share them with you all.

 David Hackworth on Glover Johns: "He was a leader who taught by example"